radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 ![png](Jupyter_Notebook_Setup_files/Jupyter_notebook_This_page_isnt_working.png)

-1) First, ***DO NOT PANIC!***, randomly clicking stuff is not going to fix the problem.
+1) First, ***DO NOT PANIC!***.
+Randomly clicking stuff is not going to fix the problem.

 2) **On your laptop** start a new ssh tunnel using the [Windows](https://github.com/radcamp/radcamp.github.io/blob/master/AF-Biota/Jupyter_Notebook_Setup.md#windows-ssh-tunnel-configuration) or [mac/linux](https://github.com/radcamp/radcamp.github.io/blob/master/AF-Biota/Jupyter_Notebook_Setup.md#maclinux-ssh-tunnel-configuration) directions.

-3) Open a terminal connection to the USP cluster and start a new notebook server `jupyter notebook`&
+3) Open a terminal connection to the USP cluster and start a new notebook server `jupyter notebook &`

 4) In a browser open a new tab and navigate to `http://localhost:<my_port_#>`

 5) If it still doesn't work, ask for help.

 ## Useful jupyter tricks/ideas